fabrizio-pasti/esqlj-elastic-jdbc/README.md

 A JDBC driver for Elastic released under Apache License 2.0

-esqlj not use at all SQL Elastic implementation, Elastic integration is built on top of Elastic Rest High Level API.
+esqlj not use at all SQL Elastic implementation, Elastic integration is built on top of Elastic Rest High Level API (rel.
+7.11).
 See Elastic licenses in folder `licenses/elastic-licenses`

 Sql parsing is provided by jsqlparser library (https://github.com/JSQLParser/JSqlParser).
 See related licenses in folder `licenses/JSqlParser`